seppinho/mutserve/README.md

 # Mutation-Server

-Mutation-Server is a library to detect heteroplasmic and homoplasmic sites in NGS mtDNA data.
+Mutation-Server is a library to detect heteroplasmic and homoplasmic sites in mtDNA data.
 It is especially used within mtDNA-Server, an online [cloud service](https://mtdna-server.uibk.ac.at).
 For scalability, the tool is parallelized with Hadoop MapReduce.

 ## Getting Started
 This tutorial show how to use Mutation Server as a standalone tool.
-Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the mtDNA-Server workflow locally.
+Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the complete mtDNA-Server workflow.

 # Using Mutation-Server